Onkeliroh/ARD-Audiothek-RSS-Adapter/README.md

 The tool offers the following API endpoints:

-1. GET `/rss/feed/{feedId}` - Returns a valid RSS feed document filled with items fetched from the ARD Audiothek for the given feedId.
-The feedId can be the ARD Audiothek URN identifier of productions (e.g. `urn:ard:show:ef3205b54d97da0e`), the canonical `/sendung/...` path, or a full page URL.
-The adapter scrapes the public show page, parses the embedded `__NEXT_DATA__` payload, and transforms every listed episode into an RSS item containing title, summary, publication timestamp, runtime, and the playable audio URL.
+1. GET `/rss/feed/{feedUrl...}` - Returns a valid RSS feed document filled with items fetched from the ARD Audiothek show page located at `feedUrl`.
+The value must be a fully-qualified `https://www.ardaudiothek.de/...` URL.
+Because the route captures the entire remainder of the path, you can pass the raw URL (`/rss/feed/https://www.ardaudiothek.de/sendung/foo/…/`) or provide the percent-encoded variant if preferred.

 The tool offerst the following configuration options via either environment variables or a configuration file located at `~/.ardara.conf`: